 With the exception of loan schemes run by the Authority and outlined in the scheme, Governing Bodies may only borrow money (which includes the use of finance leases) with the written permission of the Secretary of State (who will only grant permission for borrowing in exceptional circumstances).
 Details of all such requests and subsequent approvals or otherwise should be supplied in writing to the Authority’s Chief Finance Officer.

-However, schools may be permitted to use any scheme that the Secretary of State has said is available to schools without specific approval, such as the Salix scheme which is designed to support energy saving.
+However, schools may be permitted to use any scheme that the Secretary of State has said is available to schools without specific approval.

 Schools must not use interest bearing credit cards, as this is considered a form of borrowing.
 Procurement cards should be used for facilitating electronic purchases, and these must be set up to prevent cash withdrawals.
 Balances must be fully cleared on a monthly basis.